denpamusic/homeassistant-plum-ecomax/info.md

 Targets (Devices):
 - __controller__ (default) - set parameter on the ecoMAX controller itself
 - __sub-device__ - set parameter on one of sub-devices (e. g. mixer/circuit)

-### Update capabilities
-Updates list of sensors and parameters that are supported by the device.
-This list is then used by integration to determine what entities are supported by the controller.
-If you're not seeing some entities and/or sub-devices, try pressing this button.

 ### Calibrate meter 🇵
 Allows to set meter to a specific value.
 Currently this can be used to set a value of a `Total Fuel Burned` sensor.